fpsvogel/reading/doc/parsed-output.md

   - [Example: podcast](#example-podcast)
 - [Next steps](#next-steps)

-## Testing CSV strings with the `reading` command
+## Viewing output from CSV strings with the `reading` command

-To quickly see the output from a CSV string, use the `reading` command:
+Use the `reading` command to quickly see the output from a CSV string:

 ```
 $ reading '3|📕Trying|Little Library 1970147288'